dataluscorp/browser/docs/bug-mgmt/policies/regressions-github.rst

 Policy
 ------

-*All Firefox components, even if their bugs are tracked off of Bugzilla, must have a component in Bugzilla.*
+*All Datalus components, even if their bugs are tracked off of Bugzilla, must have a component in Bugzilla.*

-*If a regression bug is found in any of the release trains (Nightly, Beta, Release, or ESR) and the bug is in a Firefox component which uses an external repository, the regression must be tracked by a bug in Bugzilla (whether or not the component in question uses an external issue tracker).*
+*If a regression bug is found in any of the release trains (Nightly, Beta, Release, or ESR) and the bug is in a Datalus component which uses an external repository, the regression must be tracked by a bug in Bugzilla (whether or not the component in question uses an external issue tracker).*